-- 1.02 A member in any category may be a player, coach, league (represented by a league official or member of an executive of a League), or a team (represented by an official or member of an executive of a team), bat boys or girls, umpires, scorekeepers, tournament administrators and anyone else involved in the game of baseball in the Province of Saskatchewan. - 1.03 Anyone qualified to be a member as hereinbefore described may apply for membership in the Association as either an Active or Affiliate Member, but not both. - 1.04 An umpire may only apply to be an Active Member. - 1.05 An Honorary Member is appointed by the Association. - 1.06 Application for membership as an Active or as an Affiliate Member in the Association must be submitted to the Association Office in the prescribed form on or before May 15th, except in the case of membership in Junior and Senior categories which must be submitted on or before June 19th, all in any given year. - 1.07 The Association (by the Board of Governors) may accept or decline any application for membership in the Association, in any class for any reason (which may include but are not limited to considering and relying upon what it, in its sole discretion, considers to be the best interests of Baseball in the Province of Saskatchewan). - 1.08 At the Annual General Meeting of the Association, the members shall be asked to approve by ordinary resolution the decision of the Board of Governors with respect to applications for membership - 1.09 Upon acceptance by the Association of any application to be either an Active or an Affiliate Member, and payment of the prescribed fees, the member shall be so designated.
+- 1.02 A member in any category may be a player (must first be registered with their local SBA or Affiliate association), coach, league (represented by a league official or member of an executive of a League), or a team (represented by an official or member of an executive of a team), bat boys or girls, umpires, scorekeepers, tournament administrators and anyone else involved in the game of baseball in the Province of Saskatchewan. - 1.03 Anyone qualified to be a member as hereinbefore described may apply for membership in the Association as either an Active or Affiliate Member, but not both.
+Players must first be registered with their local SBA or Affiliate association. - 1.04 An umpire may only apply to be an Active Member. - 1.05 An Honorary Member is appointed by the Association. - 1.06 Application for membership as an Active or as an Affiliate Member in the Association must be submitted to the Association Office in the prescribed form on or before May 15th, except in the case of membership in Junior and Senior categories which must be submitted on or before June 19th, all in any given year. - 1.07 The Association (by the Board of Governors) may accept or decline any application for membership in the Association, in any class for any reason (which may include but are not limited to considering and relying upon what it, in its sole discretion, considers to be the best interests of Baseball in the Province of Saskatchewan). - 1.08 At the Annual General Meeting of the Association, the members shall be asked to approve by ordinary resolution the decision of the Board of Governors with respect to applications for membership - 1.09 Upon acceptance by the Association of any application to be either an Active or an Affiliate Member, and payment of the prescribed fees, the member shall be so designated.